Ralf Zumdick

 Ralf Christoph Bernard Zumdick (born 10 May 1958) is a German former professional footballer who played as a goalkeeper.
 After his career (21 2.
 Bundesliga, 282 Bundesliga games; one goal) Zumdick was assistant coach at VfL Bochum from 1995 until 1999.
 Zumdick is often cited as the player who pioneered the practice of the penalty-taking-goalkeeper when he scored against Andreas Köpke in 1988.
-He is manager Thomas Doll's assistant coach at Ferencváros.
+He was most recently manager Thomas Doll's assistant coach at APOEL.